 Where?
 Garden Court Chambers, 57-60 Lincoln’s Inn Fields, London WC2A 3LJ

 When?
 10am – 12pm, Saturday 30 November 2019

 7 January 2020 – Pupillage Gateway submissions window opens.
 You can now start submitting your applications for pupillage.
 We will not have access to your applications until the window closes.

 7 February 2020 – Pupillage Gateway closes.
 Garden Court Chambers will now begin the shortlisting process.
 Applicants will be notified and updated only through the Pupillage Gateway portal.
 We aim to notify all applicants of the outcome of their application by 6pm on Tuesday 17th March 2020.

-April 2020 – Second Round Pupillage Interviews - EXACT DATE TO BE CONFIRMED
+2 and 3 May 2020 – Second Round Pupillage Interviews

 7 May 2020 – Offers will be sent out after 9am

 We offer four 12-month pupillages per year.
 Our pupillages are highly structured with relevant in-house training sessions running throughout the year.
 Your training will include sessions on specific drafting skills, bail applications, judicial review and trial advocacy, to name a few.